jmauch13/README-Generator/README.md

 This project is licensed under Apache

 ## Contributing
-create issue or push changes
+create issues or push changes

 ## Tests
 npm test